-Is it possible to actually get fitter while only exercising 4 minutes per day?
+Is it possible to actually get fitter while only exercising for 4 minutes per day?
+Probably not, but the Tabata protocol can be used as a fun way to exercise when limited on time.
+And doing something is always better than nothing.

 The first group ran 60 minutes per day at about 70% of their work capacity (VO2 max).